 The University in Stuttgart was founded in 1829 and became a technical university in 1890.
 From its very beginnings, its special strength lay in the cooperation between technical and natural science as well as between the humanities and social science.
-Today the University of Stuttgart is one of the TU 9, the nine leading technical universities in Germany.
+Today the University of Stuttgart is one of the TU9, the nine leading technical universities in Germany.
 Its special profile, referred to as "the Stuttgart model", with the integration of engineering, natural sciences, humanities, social and economic sciences facilitates complex solutions to global challenges.
 The research activities of the university are focused on eight areas: modeling and simulation technologies, new materials, complex systems and communication, concepts of technology and technology evaluation, sustainable energy supply and the environment, mobility, integrated product design and production organization as well as the design and technology of sustainable living.
-The university has international visibility as a research university and houses the "Simulation Technology" Cluster of Excellence, the Graduate School of "advanced Manufacturing Engineering", the ARENA 2036 Research Campus as well as numerous Collaborative Research Centers and Research Training Groups.
+The university has international visibility as a research university and houses the Simulation Technology Cluster of Excellence, the Graduate School of advanced Manufacturing Engineering, the ARENA2036 Research Campus as well as numerous Collaborative Research Centers and Research Training Groups.

-Around 28,000 students on more than 150 study programs; 10 faculties, 150 institutes, roughly 5,000 employees, including around 300 professors; in excess of EUR 180 million in external funding annually.
+Around 24,000 students in around 160 study programs; 10 faculties, 150 institutes, roughly 5,000 employees, including around 300 professors; in excess of EUR 180 million in external funding annually.